MicrosoftDocs/playfab-docs/playfab-docs/features/social/trading/player-to-player-trading.md

 }
 ```

 In this example, the LogSuccess callback must also evaluate [result.Trade](https://api.playfab.com/documentation/Client/datatype/PlayFab.Client.Models/PlayFab.Client.Models.OpenTradeResponse).TradeId, and transfer both firstPlayFabId and the tradeId to the second player.
 If not saved, it will not be possible for the second player to evaluate or accept the trade.
-Thread-safe options include [custom game servers](../../multiplayer/compute/custom-game-servers.md) and [webhook calls via CloudScript](https://api.playfab.com/docs/tutorials/landing-automation/making-webhook-calls-from-cloud-script) to an external database/system.
+Thread-safe options include [custom game servers](../../multiplayer/compute/custom-game-servers.md) and [making Webhook calls from CloudScript](../../automation/cloudscript/making-webhook-calls-from-cloudscript) to an external database/system.
 Thread-Unsafe options can be built with CloudScript which directly modifies a [Player Data](../../data/playerdata/using-player-data.md) key.
 The latter option has concurrency issues where simultaneous trade-list-updates may not process correctly, but this issue can be worked around (This is an advanced topic for a future guide).

 Once the first player has created the trade, and transferred their PlayFabId and the tradeId to the second player, the second player can examine the trade requirements (verifying it is a gift):